thomasSve/CarND-Behavioral-Cloning-P3/writeup.md

 I wanted to test how it ran when increasing the speed, and tried setting it to 20 mph, to see if it would still drive successfully.
 With 20 mph it failed to complete the first turn, which might be of the simple fact that the simulator is very slow on my computer and the car might be moving too fast for the network to react.
 I then sat the speed down to lower speed again and recorded the car driving successful around the track.

+Video of the car driving around track 1 can be seen on [youtube](https://youtu.be/bqno6CRsZXk).